RETOVSKEJ/RETOVSKEJ/README.md

 ## Hi there 👋

 _My name is Michał and I'm aspiring to be a Full-stack developer.
 I'm from Poland, currently studying Computer Science at Wyższa Szkoła Bankowa in Warsaw.
-I'm passionate about game and web application development and am working as Full-stack Developer and on my own projects._
+I'm passionate about game and web application development and I'm working on my own projects.

 You can find me on Instagram, or on LinkedIn.
 Or you can checkout my portfolio: